mkm29/swiftpack/README.md

 * Lead Developer - Mitchell Murphy

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Legal Notices

-See [LICENSE](LICENSE.md) for licensing information.

-"Python" and the Python logos are trademarks or registered trademarks of the Python Software Foundation, used by Target [with permission](https://www.python.org/psf/trademarks/#how-to-use-the-trademarks) from the Foundation.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->